< All Topics

 Running multiple projects will compound the amount of memory (RAM) used, so care must be taken not to exceed TradeStation’s 32-bit memory limit.
 If this occurs, you will receive a warning from MultiWalk.
 Simply decrease the number of threads and resume your project(s).

 This is also true when running MultiWalk projects.
-Using a drive or folder that is being monitored by a cloud-based file sharing service will quickly corrupt the MultiWalk project.
+Using a drive or folder that is being monitored by a cloud-based file sharing service could corrupt the MultiWalk project, so for me, it’s not worth the risk.

 Backup your files!